OSINTer-Platform/ansible/README.md

   [private_key_location]```.
 - Supply the password for the [regular_user] when asked for the "BECOME password".
 This will be used for sudo priviledge escalation when needed.
+- For distributions with a firewall pre-installed (CentOS and Rocky Linux) you can use the firewall.yml playbook to allow HTTP and HTTPS traffic or do this manually.

 #### Examples:
 - Setup OSINTer on a Debian server running on 10.0.0.25 using the user mark: